 Well, Verizon is currently offering the Asus ZenFone V Live for free, which is a great deal for a device that costs you $7/month without the offer.
 With 2GB RAM powering the device, and Android 7.1.1 Nougat OS pre-installed, it is easily the best choice handset in the low-end range of Android phones at Verizon.
 Asus’s custom skin is pretty good too, so you really have the 5-inch ZenFone V Live as the best choice here when it comes to specs, and it’s pretty handsome too looks-wise.

-If you want a device from a more known brand, then probably you will the LG K20 V and Samsung Galaxy J7 V 2nd Gen more to your liking.
+If you want a device from a more known brand, then you can opt for any of the LG Stylo 4 with a stylus pen or the cheaper LG K20 V. Samsung’s Galaxy J7 V 2nd Gen is also a great alternative, but you won’t get the trendy 18:9 aspect ratio as in the case of the Stylo 4.
 Also, if you find the ZenFone V Live’s 5-inch display scarce, then the 5.3″ screen on LG K20 V, or even bigger, the 5.5-inch panel on Galaxy J7 V 2nd Gen, gives you better screen real estate.

 The Galaxy J7 too comes with 2GB of RAM, while we find the K20 V’s 1GB RAM a bit short of Android OS’s requirement.
 If you are a fan of Samsung, you also have a choice of Galaxy J3 V 3rd Gen, that packs in a 5-inch display, and 2GB of RAM.